tendermint/tendermint/CONTRIBUTING.md

    - Bump TMVersionDefault version in  `version.go`
    - Bump P2P and block protocol versions in  `version.go`, if necessary
    - Bump ABCI protocol version in `version.go`, if necessary
-   - Add any release notes you would like to be added to the body of the release to `release_notes.md`.
 4. Open a PR with these changes against the backport branch.
 5. Once these changes are on the backport branch, push a tag with prepared release details.
    This will trigger the actual release `v0.35.0`.